 Profile

-Francis has worked for twenty years as an award-winning communication designer, type designer and art director based in London.
-He studied fine art at the University for the Creative Arts in Canterbury, The University of Alberta in Edmonton, Canada and Central St. Martins in the 1990’s.
-He has work held in the permanent collections of the V&A in London, Tallinn University in Estonia, and has exhibited internationally.
+Based in London, Francis has worked for over twenty years as an award-winning communication designer, type designer, and art director.
+He studied Graphic fine art in the 1990s at the University for the Creative Arts in Canterbury (formerly K.I.A.D), the University of Alberta in Edmonton, Canada, and Central Saint Martins in London.
+His work is held in the permanent collections of the Victoria and Albert Museum (V&A) in London and Tallinn University in Estonia, and he has exhibited internationally.

 Love, Art, Life and Death: Francis riffs on the everyday.
-The subject matter is the meaning and interpretation of images, symbols and language.
-Objects and scenes create a narrative with the audience using humour or gentle aphorism to reposition the ordinary as extraordinary and question how we each relate to our world.
+His work explores the meaning and interpretation of images, symbols, and language.
+Through objects and scenes, he constructs narratives that invite the viewer to reframe the ordinary as extraordinary, using humour and gentle aphorism to question how we each relate to the world around us.

-Working across printmaking, painting, sculpture and digital media, he makes art that talks about relationships and the human experience by recognising joy in the mundane and reminding the viewer that, to misquote Jim Reeves, “now is all the time there may be”.
+Working across printmaking, painting, sculpture, and digital media, he creates art that speaks to human connection and the shared experience.
+By finding joy in the mundane, his work reminds us that— to misquote Jim Reeves—“now is all the time there may be.”

 SELECTED EXHIBITS